Merci-chao/userChrome.js/README.md

 [**Version 4.11**](https://github.com/Merci-chao/userChrome.js/raw/d3da1d1faa0891d107bad3b9708c342044b5d152/MultiTabRows@Merci.chao.uc.js)
 - New
 	- Adds `nativeWindowStyleToolboxGradientOpacity`: Opacity of the theme's gradient image.
-Available when using themes that apply a gradient image in the toolbar area (e.g. Nova themes).
+Available when using themes that apply a gradient image in the toolbar area (e.g. Nova themes for Firefox 155+).
 	- Allows using `nativeWindowStyle` on Windows 7 and 8.
 - Improvements
 	- Updates for Firefox 155.